Ray Brown, Principal

 My education started in Rexburg, ID where I earned my Associates Degree.
 I continued on at Portland State University, where I earned my teaching license along with a Masters in Education.

 I have been a substitute teacher, a Mad Scientist, assistance Customer Service manager at Alberston’s, a 4-H leader, youth dance instructor, Art Literacy Coach, and best of all a mother!

 Some things I enjoy when I am not teaching include hiking, rafting, camping, gardening, baking, singing, dancing, playing with my family and doing whatever sounds fun!

 I am looking forward to another great year at SCFS.
 I started my adventure here during the 2011-2012 school year, and have enjoyed being involved in such a unique program filled with wonderful staff, students, and families.

 After growing up in Scappoose, I began my college education at PCC, but soon transferred to Portland State where I earned my Bachelors of Science degree majoring in Social Science.
 It was there that I discovered and began to nurture my true passion for teaching.
 After lots of tutoring and working with kids, I decided to attend Concordia University, where I received my Masters of Arts in Teaching in 2010.
 Before joining SCFS, I worked as a reading assistant at Ladd Acres in Hillsboro.
 I truly love being creative, making learning fun, and exciting!

 I love cooking new foods, spending time with family, crafting/art projects, and traveling.
-My husband and I live in Longview, WA with our dog and two cats.
-Thank you for sharing your students with me!
+I currently live in Longview with my dog and cat.